mrkkrp/markkarpov.com/resume/resume.md

 ## Summary

-I'm a software engineer specializing in functional programming using strong static type systems, in Haskell in particular.
+I'm a software engineer specializing in functional programming using strong static type systems.
 I have worked many years as a full-time consultant helping our clients design and build correct, robust, and maintainable software.
 Being a consultant allowed me to participate in more projects that a typical software engineer gets to work on.
 I've developed the ability for critical thinking, making wise trade-offs, analyzing and exploiting advantages of various technologies to satisfy needs of business.
 I also learned how to handle different personalities and collaborate with diverse teams.
 My personal projects include high-profile Haskell libraries, tutorials, and a technical blog.

 ## Professional experience